analogpixel/til/til/ssh-debug-connection.md

-# Debugging an SSH conneciton
+# SSH Debugging a conneciton

 ## open a debug connection
 this will start another ssh server on the host with debugging turned